 Option 2: Use an Existing Workspace

-Portal Studio can be used with any existing Backstage workspace, such as the backstage-plugins repository.
+Portal Studio can be used with any existing Backstage workspace, such as any of the workspaces in the Community Plugins repository.
+For example, to use Portal Studio with the Announcements plugin, you can do the following:Selective Loading

 Starting Studio Mode